 Turning Unconscious Choices into Conscious Decisions

-Since I caught the travel bug, I find myself looking closer at my expenses.
-I’ve made an effort to look at the bigger picture of financials instead of just, “do I have enough money in the bank to buy this right now?”
+Since I caught the travel bug, I find myself looking closer at my expenses and how I spend my time.
+I’ve made an effort to look at the bigger picture of my financials instead of just, “do I have enough money in the bank to buy this right now?”

 I find that I am asking myself, “Do I want to spend the $150 at the hair salon to dye my hair, or do I want to spend $150 for a night or two in a hotel somewhere cool?”
-Sometimes the answer is yes, I want to dye my hair.
+Sometimes the answer is yes, I want to dye my hair because I’ve wanted to do this for a while or I just need a pick-me-up.
 However, I’ve found that more often than not, the answer is no, it’s just not that important to me.

 Affording to Travel